Grix/helios_dac/sdk/README.md

 received (but the flag HELIOS_FLAG_SINGLE_MODE will make it stop playback instead).
 The GetStatus() function actually checks whether or not the buffer on the DAC is empty or full.
 If it is full, the DAC cannot receive a new frame until the currently playing frame finishes, freeing up the buffer.

+**NEW**: As of October 2024, the C++ SDK has been updated to include IDN (network) support.
+This means that if you implement/update the Helios library in your application, it will also seamlessly enable support for any other network DAC using the IDN protocol, including the Helios OpenIDN adapter, StageMate ISP, and upcoming Helios products.
+This also enables more capabilities such as higher resolution and more data channels.
+This is reflected by the choice of multiple WriteFrame\*() functions, such as WriteFrameHighResolution() and WriteFrameExtended().
+The original WriteFrame() with 12-bit XY resolution and 8-bit RGBI channels have been preserved for backwards compatibility and a light-weight alternative, but for new or updated applications, it is recommended to choose at least WriteFrameHighResolution() instead.
+It gives you the most common channels, XY+RGB, with 16-bit resolution each.
+It is safe to call this function even if the DAC in use does not support these resolutions, the library will automatically convert the data.